Let the adventure begin!

 -

-Something that your satnav won’t tell you is that there pretty but difficult to drive over pack bridge that is best to be avoided.
+Something that your satnav won’t tell you is that there is pretty but difficult to drive over pack bridge that is best to be avoided.
 It’s called Stainforth bridge and is on Dog Hill Brow.
-Whilst worth seeing on foot, if your map try to send you this way we recommend you choose a alternative route as it is exceptionally narrow and impassable in larger vehicles.
+Do not go this way.
+Whilst worth seeing on foot, if your map tries to send you this way we recommend you choose an alternative route as it is exceptionally narrow and impassable in larger vehicles.

 The best road to travel in on once you are in the area will be called Stainforth Lane.
-Find the full address bellow.
+If arriving from Settle direction this will be via Stackhouse on the map, and on the Little Stainforth side of the river if travelling from the top. -

 If you grab a brew or a bite to eat at The Knights Table in Little Stainforth you can use the lower car park and will be parked close to the top of the campsite where we are based.
 We recommend this as they really do put on an amazing spread and have some of the best views in Yorkshire!